K–8 Curriculum

 Religion: Students begin each day with a devotion and Religion class, and on Tuesday they attend Chapel.

-Music: Students take part in at least one musical production every other year, and participate in all aspects of putting on a Melodrama.
+Music: In addition to music class, students may participate in band, choir, or handbell groups.
+Students take part in at least one musical production every other year and put on a Spring Melodrama annually.
 Students assist with set design, music and sound, costume design, and acting.

 Science: Science Fair is a major component of the Science curriculum.
-Top projects from the school are entered in the Greater Kansas City Science Fair held at Union Station.
+Top projects from the school are entered in the Greater Kansas City Science and Engineering Fair held at Union Station.

 Athletics: